Planning with Uncertainty: Symmetries, Policy Inference, and Solution Compression: Comparison with the State of the Art

-We verify that there is no domain where 2-WAND$^*$ returns on average bigger solutions than PRP.
-It returns solution policies on average at least 10\% smaller for six domains: \emph{blocksworld-original} (12.2\% smaller), \emph{earth-observation} (27.3\%), \emph{elevators} (27.1\%), \emph{tireworld-triangle} (33.2\%), \emph{zenotravel} (20.0\%), and \emph{tireworld-truck} (42.7\%).
-In the case of FOND-SAT, the sizes of solutions returned by 2-WAND$^*$ and FOND-SAT are very comparable.
+In comparison to FOND-SAT, the sizes of solutions returned by AND$^*$ are very comparable.
 The difference in the average returned solution size was never more than 10\% for a domain.
-Nevertheless, for seven domains, FOND-SAT returned on the average smaller solution, while for only one, \emph{earth-observation}, it was the opposite.
+Nevertheless, for seven domains, FOND-SAT returned smaller solutions, while for only one, \emph{earth-observation}, the opposite was observed.
 This is possible because, while FOND-SAT is expected, by design, to return compact solution partial policies, the SAT formulation it uses has some restrictions that may make it miss the minimal-sized solution partial policy.
-For the remaining eight domains, 2-WAND$^*$ and FOND-SAT have tied in this metric.
+For the remaining eight domains, AND$^*$ and FOND-SAT have tied in this metric.

+The comparison with CFOND-ASP shows similar results to the comparison with FOND-SAT.
+The difference in the average returned solution size was usually less than 10\%, except for \emph{earth-observation}, where AND$^*$ returned on average 13.1\% smaller solutions.
+AND$^*$ also returned smaller solutions on average for \emph{faults}.
+On the other hand, it returned bigger solutions on average for seven domains.
+For the remaining seven domains, AND$^*$ and CFOND-ASP have tied in this metric.